dceluis/ln-diff/README.md

 Ideally this flexibility will be less important as models get more capable.

+> [!NOTE]
-> NOTE: This flexibility only applies to the client's side, though.
+> This flexibility only applies to the client's side, though.
 Depending on the model's instruction-following capabilities, the wording of the assistant's system prompt must range from 'follow the editblock format' to instructing it to treat the format as an unbreakable, sacrosanct contract.
 See the /examples folder for examples for common language models.

 ### Applying non-sequential editblocks